cloudfour/guides/javascript/README.md

 ### 2.1 Object Creation

 Use the literal syntax for object creation.

-> While there are no performance differences between the two approaches, the byte savings and conciseness of the object literal form is what has made it the de facto way of creating new objects.
+> Why?
+While there are no performance differences between the two approaches, the byte savings and conciseness of the object literal form is what has made it the de facto way of creating new objects.

 ESLint: [no-new-object]